-An important component of the total compensation is derived from incentive compensation as discussed in our compensation philosophy above.
+An important component of the total compensation is derived from incentive compensation.
+Incentive compensation is intended to motivate and encourage our executives to drive performance and achieve superior results for our shareholders.
 The Committee reviews information provided by the compensation consultant to determine the appropriate level and mix of incentive compensation.
 Actual income in the form of incentive compensation is realized by the executive as a result of achieving Company goals and overall stock performance.
 The Committee believes that a significant portion of total target compensation should be comprised of incentive compensation.
+In order to reward long-term growth as well as short-term results, the Committee establishes incentive targets that emphasize long-term compensation at a higher level than short-term compensation.